April 22, 2014

 COEUR d'ALENE, Id. -

-With Vikings placing 1-2-3 in medalist play, Western Washington University won by 24 strokes at the third annual Great Northwest Athletic Conference Women's Golf Championship which concluded Tuesday at the 5,914-yard Coeur d'Alene Resort Golf Course.
+With Vikings placing 1-2-3 in medalist play, Western Washington University won by 24 strokes at the fourth annual Great Northwest Athletic Conference Women's Golf Championship which concluded Tuesday at the 5,914-yard Coeur d'Alene Resort Golf Course.

 "It was a battle of strong-willed people out there today," said WWU coach Bo Stephan (9th year).
 "With the cold, rain and wind, scoring went out the window and par was a great score on a lot of these holes."